-We market our property/casualty insurance products predominately through independent general agents, retail agents and specialty brokers.
-Therefore, our relationships with our agents and brokers is critical to our ability to identify, attract and retain profitable business.
+We market our property/casualty insurance products predominately through independent general agents and retail agents.
+Therefore, our relationships with our agents is critical to our ability to identify, attract and retain profitable business.
 Each of our business units has developed its own tailored approach to establishing and maintaining its relationships with these independent distributors of our products.
-These strategies focus on providing excellent service to our agents and brokers, maintaining a consistent presence in our target niche and specialty markets through hard and soft market cycles and fairly compensating the agents and brokers who market our products.
+These strategies focus on providing excellent service to our agents and brokers, maintaining a consistent presence in our target markets through hard and soft market cycles and fairly compensating the agents and brokers who market our products.
 Our business units also regularly evaluate independent general and retail agents based on the underwriting profitability of the business they produce and their performance in relation to our objectives.

-Except for the products of our Specialty Commercial Segment, the distribution of property/casualty insurance products by our business units is geographically concentrated.
-For the twelve months ended December 31, 2021, five states accounted for approximately 49% of the gross premiums written by our insurance company subsidiaries.
-The following table reflects the geographic distribution of our insured risks, as represented by direct and assumed premiums written by our business segments for the twelve months ended December 31, 2021.
+The distribution of property/casualty insurance products by our business units is geographically concentrated.
+For the twelve months ended December 31, 2022, five states accounted for approximately 56% of the gross premiums written by our insurance company subsidiaries.

+The following table reflects the geographic distribution of our insured risks, as represented by direct and assumed premiums written by our business segments for the twelve months ended December 31, 2022.